borntofrappe/borntofrappe/src/blog/reveal-on-scroll.md

 ## HTML

-If you are familiar with [Emmet](https://blog.codepen.io/2013/04/24/emmet-on-codepen/) the following cryptic line will do the trick.
+If you are familiar with [Emmet](https://blog.codepen.io/2013/04/24/emmet-on-codepen/) the following cryptic line will do.

 ```html
 div*4>p>lorem10